clojure-emacs/cider/doc/up_and_running.md

 ## Launch an nREPL server and client from Emacs

-Simply open in Emacs a file belonging to your `lein` or `boot` project (like `foo.clj`) and type <kbd>M-x</kbd> `cider-jack-in` <kbd>RET</kbd>.
-This will start an nREPL server with all the project dependencies loaded in and CIDER will automatically connect to it.
+Simply open in Emacs a file belonging to your project (like `foo.clj`) and type
+<kbd>M-x</kbd> `cider-jack-in` <kbd>RET</kbd>.
+This will start an nREPL server
+and CIDER will automatically connect to it.

+If it is a `lein`, `boot` or `tools.deps (deps.edn)` project nREPL will be started with all dependencies loaded.

 Alternatively you can use <kbd>C-u M-x</kbd> `cider-jack-in` <kbd>RET</kbd> to
-specify the name of a `lein` or `boot` project, without having to visit any file in it.
-This option is also useful if your project contains both `project.clj` and `build.boot` and you want to launch a repl for one or the other.
+specify the name of a `lein`, `boot` or `tools.deps` project, without having to visit any file in it.
+This option is also useful if your project contains some combination of `project.clj`, `build.boot` and `deps.edn` and you want to launch a repl for one or the other.

 In Clojure(Script) buffers the command `cider-jack-in` is bound to <kbd>C-c M-j</kbd>.